aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/expand-and-crop-images/_index.md

 ## Step 3: Load and Cache the Image

-Load the PSD file into a `RasterImage` object and cache its data.
+Load the PSD into a `RasterImage` object.
+Caching improves performance for subsequent operations such as cropping.

 ```java
 RasterImage rasterImage = (RasterImage)Image.load(sourceFile);